milosz-k/Eating-Calculator-App/README.md

 ## How to start?
 ### Option 1
 Download the repository and run TheEatingCalculator.exe file.
 I'm aware that .exe file is using my personal tokens.
-In this case these tokens are free, so I decided to give open acces to this .exe file to show this application's working nature.
+In this case these tokens are free, so I decided to give open acces to .env file to make checking this application's working nature easier.

 ### Option 2
 Download the repository and modify the env. file with your own tokens.
 Acces to these tokens is free and available by this site: https://developer.nutritionix.com/signup.